zotonic/zotonic/doc/ref/modules/mod_ssl.rst

 Configuration
 -------------

-There are three configurarion options.
+There are four configurarion options.
 They can be set in the admin.
-All three are optional and will be either set or replaced with a default when not set.
+All four are optional and will be either set or replaced with a default when not set.

 ``mod_ssl.listen_port``